 CoinCap is a cryptocurrency market data platform and mobile app that provides real-time information, charts, and analytics on various cryptocurrencies.

-It offers users the ability to track the prices, market capitalization, trading volume, and other key data points of cryptocurrencies.
+It allows users to track the prices, market capitalization, trading volume, and other key data points of cryptocurrencies.

 CoinCap is designed to help investors and traders stay updated on the performance of different cryptocurrencies and make informed decisions in the crypto market.

-It is important to note that there are multiple platforms and apps with similar names, so it’s crucial to verify the specific CoinCap platform being referred to in a given context.
+It is important to note that multiple platforms and apps have similar names, so verifying the specific CoinCap platform being referred to in a given context is crucial.

 CoinCap Dollars (CUSD) is a stablecoin issued by the CoinCap platform.